glitchct/Glitched-Shell/README.md

 ### Features
 - Classic style Start menu for Windows 7, 8, 8.1, 10, and 11
-- Toolbar for Windows Explorer
+- No Toolbar for Explorer
 - Explorer status bar with file size and disk space
 - Classic copy UI (Windows 7 only)
 - Title bar and status bar for Internet Explorer